pets87/cdcsqlmonitor/README.md

 Operation: U  Table: dbo.AMytable2 ID: stringID ChangeVersion: 27
 ```

-Note that you need to keep track of the changes by yourself.
-On the first run, it will return all changes on all described tables. \
+**Note that you need to keep track of the changes by yourself.** On the first run, it will return all changes on all described tables. \
 In this example i had AMytable with 3 changes.
-If i stop and run the program again, then i need only new changes, so i will need to pass parameter where to start from.
+If i stop and run the program again, then i need only new changes, so i will need to pass parameter where to start from.\ Otherwise it will return all changes that have been occured since last cleanup.
+In this example this was 7 days (CHANGE_RETENTION = 7 DAYS).

 Example:
 ```csharp